-The Foundation Schools, which has provided psycho-educational services to students with emotional disabilities since 1975 is accepting resumes for Special Education Teachers candidates for the 2017-2018 school year to work at our Largo campus.
+The Foundation Schools is a special education day school which delivers innovative school programs and support services for children and adolescents with emotional disabilities, autism spectrum disorders and other learning challenges.
+The Foundation Schools is accepting resumes for Special Education Teachers candidates for the 2017-2018 school year to work at our Largo campus.

 The mission of The Foundation Schools is to provide a highly specialized educational and therapeutic program for students with emotional and other disabilities and social emotional and learning challenges, preparing them to be productive and successful in their future academic and career paths.
 We are seeking qualified teachers to provide our students with the tools and guidance they need to be successful.

 Teachers at The Foundation Schools employ special education strategies and techniques to provide quality instruction that results in the students’ mastery of approved curriculum and that promotes social, emotional and cognitive learning.
 Teachers effectively manage student behavior through implementation of behavior management systems, school rules and policies.

 For over 40 years, The Foundation Schools’ mix of academic support and therapeutic services has given our students a chance to reach their full potential.
 The Foundation Schools is currently approved by the State of Maryland and the District of Columbia to provide services to students who have not been successful in their home school’s environment.
 The Foundation Schools has schools in Gaithersburg and Largo, Maryland that serve over 200 students in grades K-12.